-This course is the entry point for understanding Agile Lean Leadership (ALL) or Agile Lean Organization (ALO).
+This course is the entry point for understanding Agile Lean Leadership (ALL).
 It is not necessary to have a prior Agile or Scrum education.
 The fundamental patterns and worldview in Scrum, Agile and Lean-Thinking are comprehensively discussed, including the benefits.
 This also includes highlighting the difference to traditional management, especially the Neo-Taylorist approach.
 Read a PDF description of the course here…

 Find the other courses here: